[White Paper] Operational Technology Cybersecurity | SPONSORED

 As technology has moved the intelligence further down to the lower-level devices, modern smart sensors can act not only as sensors but also as PLCs and gateways since they are equipped with Ethernet ports that allow direct communication with the cloud or the internet, bypassing the Level 3.5 DMZ.
 This capability, which provides improved productivity, also introduces a very significant cyber risk as the digital sensors have built-in backdoors to allow for calibration and other maintenance activities without a firewall or authorization.

-As organizations transform their businesses with the adoption of the cloud and virtualization to help provide better visibility and improve productivity and efficiency, we believe there is a new level, Level 6: the cloud, which needs to be considered for cybersecurity.
+As organizations transform their businesses with the adoption of the cloud and virtualization to help provide better visibility and improve productivity and efficiency, we believe there is a new level, Level 6: the cloud, which needs to be considered for cybersecurity in productivity.